Geodan/pg2b3dm/README.md

 When using the keep_projection parameter (default false), no transformation to global coordinates (EPSG:4978) is performed.
 All the coordinates are kept in the original coordinate system.

-In case of keep_projection, the boundingVolume box property is used instead of boundingVolume region._
+In case of keep_projection, the boundingVolume box property is used instead of boundingVolume region in tileset.json.

 In tileset.json - Asset section there is extra property 'crs' for describing the coordinate system of the input data.